-Sometimes the perfect fix can be hidden right in your local pharmacy.
+Sometimes your local pharmacy can teach you how to stop sweaty feet.
 To help close up your pores, pick up a pack of alcohol wipes, such as 70% isopropyl alcohol wipes or any antiseptic towelette, and rub them all over the affected area before you put on your socks and shoes.
 Note that this is only a temporary solution, and you may still experience sweating later in the day.

-Simply apply directly to skin with a cotton ball or mix equal parts vinegar and water with a touch of baking soda in a large bowl.
-Soak for approximately 20 minutes and you’re good to go!
+Simply apply directly to the skin with a cotton ball or mix equal parts vinegar and water with a touch of baking soda in a large bowl.
+Soak for approximately 20 minutes and say goodbye to sweaty feet!

 One crucial way to keep feet clean and free of smells is to clean them thoroughly.
 This means more than just soap and water.
-To prevent foot odor, you must scrub away the dead skin cells with a good exfoliant, like a scrub, or exfoliant glove.
-By removing the dead skin cells, odor and bacteria has less to latch onto.
+To prevent sweaty feet and associated foot odor, you must scrub away the dead skin cells with a good exfoliant, like a scrub, or exfoliant glove.
+By removing the dead skin cells, odor and bacteria has less clammy feet.
 Plus, it keeps your feet feeling soft and smooth.

+Another method to stop sweaty feet may already be in your own home.
 Like apple cider vinegar, lemon juice is a handy, natural alternative to an antiperspirant that you may already have around the house.
-Just squeeze a little bit of lemon juice into a cotton ball and apply to the bottoms of your feet before you put on your socks and shoes.
+Just squeeze a little bit of lemon juice into a cotton ball and apply to the bottoms of your clammy feet before you put on your socks and shoes.
 By using this method, you close your pores to prevent sweating—and your feet will smell lemony fresh!

-The most important thing you can do to stop excessive sweating (on all your parts) is to exercise regularly and watch what you eat.
+The most important thing you can do to stop sweaty feet (and all your body parts) is to exercise regularly and watch what you eat.
 That means avoiding fatty, processed foods and reducing the amount of caffeine and sugar you consume.